 Another popular framework is CloudFoundry, where a straightforward API call can provide similar answers.

-VSM helps companies to establish an API Catalog, connecting the demands from business & low-code developers with the technical API ownership of engineering teams.
-An example how to create an integration with Swagger can be found here.
+VSM also helps companies to establish an API Catalog, connecting the demands from business & low-code developers with the technical API ownership of engineering teams.
+An out-of-the-box integration to MuleSoft Anypoint Exchange is available, while an example how to create an integration with Swagger can be found here.

-Bridge the difference between operational and strategic stakeholders based on up-to-date data.
-The LeanIX EAS integration provides business context to understand what products are being supported by your services.
+The LeanIX EAM integration provides business context to understand what products are being supported by your services.
 The EA-Suite in turn gets more detailed technical information regarding the underlying technology of their Applications.
 Information about technical risk and API management can be shared.